-Because Jumbo loans are riskier than conforming loans, Jumbo Lenders will make their approval requirements much stricter.
-You’ll oftentimes need a higher credit score, a larger down payment percentage, more cash in the bank for your reserves, and a whole slew of additional characteristics that communicate to the lender that you are not likely to default on your mortgage.
-These heightened requirements generally make Jumbo loans much more difficult to qualify for than conforming loans.
+Because jumbo loans are riskier than conforming loans, jumbo lenders make their approval requirements much stricter.
+You’ll need a higher credit score, more cash in the bank for your reserves, and other criteria that communicate to the lender that you are not likely to default on your mortgage.
+These heightened requirements generally make jumbo loans much more difficult to qualify for than conforming loans.

 For more information on conforming loan types, read our post on Common Loan Types.

-Another way that Jumbo lenders mitigate risk is by increasing their interest rates.
-You might find a Jumbo lender quoting rates that are 0.25%-1.00% higher than what you are seeing for conforming loan amounts.
-However, it’s not a given that Jumbo rates will be higher than conforming rates – some might even be lower.
+Another way that jumbo lenders mitigate risk is by increasing their interest rates.
+You might find a jumbo lender quoting rates that are 0.25%-1.00% higher than what you are seeing for conforming loan amounts.
+However, it’s not a given that jumbo rates will be higher than conforming rates – some might even be lower.
 Be sure to get an official quote before making a decision on what company to use.

-So should you take out a Jumbo Mortgage?
+Who should take out a jumbo loan?

 It depends.
 If you are considering a loan amount near the conforming limit, putting down a little extra to get your loan amount under the limit might make your mortgage experience a bit easier.
 If you are able to qualify for a jumbo mortgage and are comfortable with your quoted interest rate and closing costs, then we encourage you to go for it.
 It comes down to your unique financial picture, as well as your goals for the home.